ViliTajnic/passwordchecker/README.md

 API returns list of compromised passwords starting with SHA1 string sent and then the script locally matches if your password is on that list.
 Advantage is that password is never sent/passed through the internet for checking, but it runs all the checks on your computer locally.

-Next version will have option to use local text file for bulk passwords checking.
+Next version will have option to use local text file for bulk passwords checking (not there yet).

 To run the password checker you should have at least Python verson 3.
 It runs on Windows and MACs.